Slettnes Lighthouse

 Slettnes Lighthouse (Slettnes fyr) is the northernmost mainland lighthouse on Earth.
-It is located in Gamvik Municipality in Troms og Finnmark county, Norway.
+It is located in Gamvik Municipality in Finnmark county, Norway.
 It sits along the Barents Sea approximately 3 km north of the village of Gamvik on the northern coast of the Nordkinn Peninsula, within the Slettnes Nature Reserve.
 The 39 m lighthouse is the only cast iron lighthouse in Finnmark county.

 This is the easternmost of the three Nordkapp area lighthouses, and it is often considered the North Cape Light, marking the "top" of Europe.
 Fruholmen Lighthouse is located about 500 m farther north, on the island of Ingøya, but the Slettnes Lighthouse is the northernmost lighthouse on the mainland of Scandinavia.

 History

 This lighthouse was built from 1903 to 1905.
 The round cast iron tower is 39 m tall and it is painted red with two white horizontal bands.
 The light on top emits one long (2.5 sec) white flash every 20 seconds.
 The light burns from 12 August until 24 April each year.
 It doesn't burn during the summer due to the midnight sun.
 In 1922 the lighthouse got a foghorn with a siren, which gave a signal every thirty seconds, helping in fog and bad visibility.
 The foghorn could be heard in form of a one to two tone signal with a range of 6 nmi.
 The fog horn was in use until 1985.

 The lighthouse was heavily damaged during World War II by German troops, but it was painstakingly restored after the war.
 The restored station was designed by architects Blakstad and Munthe-Kaas and it was completed in 1948.
 The station is owned by the Kystverket and managed by Gamvik Municipality as a tourist center, and overnight accommodations are available in the station buildings.
 In 1998, the lighthouse was listed as a heritage site.
 The lighthouse was automated in 2005.